Treatment for ADHD

-If the first medication prescribed by the doctor does not seem to improve symptoms, he or she may increase the dose, suggest a different medication, or suggest the child take a different medication along with the stimulant.
+Suppose the first medication the doctor prescribes does not seem to improve symptoms.
+In that case, he or she may increase the dose, suggest a different medication, or advise the child to take a different medication in addition to the stimulant.

 Non-stimulants work differently from stimulants, but they can help with concentration and impulse control.
 For some children, they may be a better option than stimulants, but they are often used alongside stimulants.

-These drugs are approved by the FDA for the use of ADHD in children, teens, and adults:
+The FDA approves these drugs for the treatment of ADHD in children, teens, and adults:

 Antidepressants aren’t specifically approved to treat ADHD, but they can help with inattention, impulsivity, and hyperactivity.
 They’re an option for children who haven’t done well on a stimulant alone.
-Taking any antidepressant together with a stimulant seems to work well for children that suffer from ADHD and/or a mood disorder for instance depression or anxiety.
+Taking any antidepressant together with a stimulant seems to work well for children who suffer from ADHD and/or a mood disorder, for instance, depression or anxiety.

 There are so many alternative healing techniques for different diseases.
 Hypnosis is one of them.
-Hypnosis can benefit as an alternative Attention Deficit Disorders (ADD/ADHD) treatment helping those who suffer from inattention, impulsivity, hyperactivity, anxiety, sleeplessness, etc.
+Hypnosis can be beneficial as an alternative to Attention Deficit Disorder (ADD/ADHD), helping those who suffer from inattention, impulsivity, hyperactivity, anxiety, sleeplessness, etc.

-ADHD is a very real behavioral and medical disorder that affects millions of people nationwide.
+ADHD is a genuine behavioral and medical disorder that affects millions of people nationwide.
 According to the National Institute of Mental Health (NIMH), ADHD is one of the most common mental disorders in children and adults.
-According to NIMH, the estimated number of children with ADHD is between 3% – 5% of the population.
+According to NIMH, the estimated number of children with ADHD is between 3% and 5% of the population.
 NIMH also estimates that 4.1 percent of adults have ADHD.

-The formal and accepted mental health/behavioral diagnosis of ADHD is relatively recent.
-In the early 1960s, ADHD was referred to as “Minimal Brain Dysfunction.”
-In 1968, the disorder became known as “Hyperkinetic Reaction of Childhood.”
-At this point, the emphasis was placed more on hyperactivity than inattention symptoms.
+The formal and accepted mental health and behavioral diagnosis of ADHD is relatively recent.
+In the early 1960s, ADHD was referred to as “minimal brain dysfunction.”
+In 1968, the disorder became known as the “Hyperkinetic Reaction of Childhood.”
+At this point, hyperactivity was emphasized more than inattention symptoms.
 In 1980, the diagnosis was changed to “ADD–Attention Deficit Disorder, with or without Hyperactivity,” which placed equal emphasis on hyperactivity and inattention.
 By 1987, the disorder was renamed Attention Deficit Hyperactivity Disorder (ADHD) and was subdivided into four categories.
 Since then, ADHD has been considered a medical disorder that results in behavioral problems.

 Currently, ADHD is defined by the DSM IV-TR (the accepted diagnostic manual) as one disorder that is subdivided into four categories:

-- Attention-Deficit/Hyperactivity Disorder, Predominantly Inattentive Type (previously known as ADD) is marked by impaired attention and concentration.
+- Impaired attention and concentration are characteristics of Attention-Deficit/Hyperactivity Disorder, Predominantly Inattentive Type (previously known as ADD).

-- Attention-Deficit/Hyperactivity Disorder Not Otherwise Specified.
-This category is for the ADHD disorders that include prominent symptoms of inattention or hyperactivity-impulsivity, but do not meet the DSM IV-TR criteria for a diagnosis.
+- Attention-Deficit/Hyperactivity Disorder Not Otherwise Specified This category is for ADHD disorders that include prominent symptoms of inattention or hyperactivity-impulsivity but do not meet the DSM IV-TR criteria for a diagnosis.

 ADHD is a genetically transmitted disorder.
-Research funded by the National Institute of Medical Health (NIMH) and the U.S. Public Health Service (PHS) has shown clear evidence that ADHD runs in families.
+The National Institute of Medical Health’s (NIMH) and the U.S. Public Health Service’s (PHS) funded research has amply demonstrated that ADHD runs in families.
 According to recent research, over 25% of first-degree relatives of the families of ADHD children also have ADHD.
-Other research indicates that 80% of adults with ADHD have at least one child with ADHD and 52% have two or more children with ADHD.
-The hereditary link of ADHD has important treatment implications because other children in a family may also have ADHD.
-Moreover, there is a distinct possibility that the parents also may have ADHD.
-Of course, matters get complicated when parents with undiagnosed ADHD have problems with their ADHD child.
-Therefore, it is crucial to evaluate a family occurrence of ADHD, when assessing an ADHD in youth.
+Other research indicates that 80% of adults with ADHD have at least one child with ADHD, and 52% have two or more children with ADHD.
+The hereditary link to ADHD has important treatment implications because other children in a family may also have ADHD.
+Moreover, there is a distinct possibility that the parents may also have ADHD.
+Of course, matters get complicated when parents with undiagnosed ADHD have problems with their children.
+Therefore, it is crucial to evaluate a family occurrence of ADHD when assessing ADHD in youth.

 What causes ADHD?

-The causes of ADHD are not exactly known and researchers continue to search the brain for what causes ADHD and why some children get ADHD and some do not.
-There seems to be a consensus of scientific opinion that ADHD is not caused by any single factor but is indeed multi-factorial.
+The causes of ADHD are not precisely known, and researchers continue to search the brain for what causes ADHD and why some children get ADHD and some do not.
+There seems to be a consensus of scientific opinion that any single factor does not cause ADHD but is indeed multi-factorial.

 The brain has chemical substances called neurotransmitters that carry impulses between two nerve cells at junctions called synapses.
 Imbalances in these chemicals have been proposed as another cause of ADHD.

-SPECT scans of the brains of ADHD have shown that areas of the brain responsible for attention are less active in children with ADHD than in children without ADHD.
+SPECT scans of the brains of children with ADHD have shown that areas of the brain responsible for attention are less active in children with ADHD than in children without ADHD.